Hometown Cha-Cha-Cha

 Hometown Cha-Cha-Cha is a 2021 South Korean romantic comedy television series starring Shin Min-a, Kim Seon-ho and Lee Sang-yi.
-It is a remake of 2004 South Korean film Mr. Handy, Mr. Hong.
+It is a remake of the 2004 South Korean film Mr. Handy, Mr. Hong.
 It aired on tvN from August 28 to October 17, 2021, every Saturday and Sunday at 21:00 (KST).
 It is also available for streaming on Netflix.

 The series became one of the highest-rated dramas in Korean cable television history, and ranked first place in its timeslot for its entire run with the last episode achieving a 12.665% nationwide rating.
 It also became one of Netflix's most-watched non-English television shows.

 Premise

 Yoon Hye-jin, an accomplished dentist from Seoul, goes to the idyllic seaside village of Gongjin on her late mother's birthday after her life goes awry.
 She spontaneously decides to open up a dental clinic, and gets to know jack-of-all-trades Hong Du-sik, also known as Chief Hong.
-The romantic drama depicts the growing romance between the two, as well as the lives of other Gongjin's residents.
+The romantic drama depicts the growing romance between the two, as well as the lives of other residents of Gongjin.